dan1229/NFSpionage/readme.md

 <br>

 ## Contact
+This project was created by Daniel Nazarian with the help of <a href="https://t.co/CRtZOgqCKn?amp=1>Dr. Joseph Wilson</a>

-If you'd like to contribute or have any questions, feel free to reach out to me at <a href="mailto:danielnazarian@outlook.com">DanielNazarian@outlook.com</a> or visit <a href="https://DanielNazarian.com">DanielNazarian.com</a> for more.
+If you'd like to contribute or have any questions, feel free to reach out to me at <a href="mailto:danielnazarian@outlook.com">DanielNazarian@outlook.com</a> or visit <a href="https://DanielNazarian.com">DanielNazarian.com</a> for more about me and other projects I'm working on.